Land cover classification in Zarinehroud’s Riparian Ecosystem: Separating tree and shrub species using Sentinel 1 and Sentinel 2 Time Series Imagery

 Abstract

-Background and Objectives: Given the significance of investigating and monitoring riparian ecosystems, this project was designed to identify and map the land cover, including tree and shrub species classes, around the Zarineh Rood River in West Azerbaijan province, Iran.
+Background and Objectives: Given the significance of investigating and monitoring riparian ecosystems, this study was conducted to identify and map the land cover, including tree and shrub species classes, around the Zarinehroud River in West Azerbaijan province, Iran.
 Recognizing that the separation of lands with high spectral similarity using single-time images is not precise, this study utilized a time series of satellite images, capitalizing on the phenological differences of plant species.

 Methodology: The research separated the land cover classes into two stages.
 In the first stage, the time series data from Sentinel 1 and 2 were used to map different classes of tree cover (natural, wood farming, orchard), shrub cover (natural, orchard), grass or pasture, agriculture, residential lands, soil, and water bodies.
 Given that seasonal changes in the images can provide valuable information about land cover classes, a one-year (2021) time series of Sentinel 2 optical images and Sentinel 1 radar polarizations for 2021, in the form of median in each season, were processed on the Google Earth Engine platform.
 The data were classified using four composites of input features and four classifiers.
 In the second stage, to separate the vegetation classes into Tamarix, willows, orchard, and poplar plantation, the trend of one-year changes of normalized difference vegetation index (NDVI), normalized green red difference index (NGRD), normalized difference red edge index (NDREI), and green normalized difference vegetation index (GNDVI) combined with HV polarization of Sentinel 1 radar in the form of median in seasons, was used as an input feature.
 The land cover map produced contained Tamarix, willows, orchard, poplar plantation, grass or pasture, agriculture, residential lands, soil, and water bodies.